Policy Optimization with Stochastic Mirror Descent: Stochastic Mirror Policy Optimization

-In this section, we solve the problem (\ref{Eq:thata*}) via SMD.
-Firstly, we analyze the theoretical dilemma of applying SMD directly to policy optimization.
+In this section, we solve the problem (\ref{Eq:thata-optimal}) via SMD.
+Firstly, we analyze the theoretical dilemma of applying SMD directly to policy optimization, and result shows that under the common Assumption \ref{ass:On-policy-derivative}, there still lacks a provable guarantee of solving (\ref{Eq:thata-optimal}) via SMD directly.
 Then, we propose a convergent mirror policy optimization algorithm ($\mathtt{MPO}$).